maurycyw/StaggeredGridView/README.md

 ## Setup

-To use StaggeredGridView in your projects, simply add this project to your workspace then add it as a Library Project to your current project.
+To use StaggeredGridView in your projects, simply add this project to your workspace then add it as a library project to your current project.

 ## Usage